aharonium/opensiddur.org/posts/posts/tkhine-shabbat-mevorkhim-rosh-hodesh-menahem-av_(aharon.varady_2016-07-23).html.md

 </div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 Dear God, hear the weeping of Tsiyon and accept the anguished cries of Yerushalayim, for she wails with a bitter heart.
 Just as you burned her with fire, so rebuild her with fire.
-As it says, “I will be to her (Yerushalayim) a wall of fire encircling her.”[foot]Zechariah 2:9[/foot] Praised are you, the Comforter of Tsiyon and the Builder of Yerushalayim.
-Amen.
+As it says, “I will be to her (Yerushalayim) a wall of fire encircling her.”[foot]Zechariah 2:9[/foot] Praised are you, the Comforter of Tsiyon and the Builder of Yerushalayim. <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>